clubkemp/uw-trivia/README.md

 ## Credits
 As always, big thank you for the instructor team at uw/trilogy for all the help

-css framwork brought to you by [bootstrap](https://getbootstrap.com/)
+css framwork brought to you by[bootstrap](https://getbootstrap.com/)

 Big ups to [Krupa](https://www.kirupa.com/html5/shuffling_array_js.htm) for laying out a shuffling function to help randomize the final password for extra security.